-For the average travellers, the average cost for a day in Beijing would be somewhere around 500 RMB (80 USD), and that includes accommodations, food, tickets to attractions, and transportation.
+For the average travelers, the average cost for a day in Beijing would be somewhere around 500 RMB (80 USD), and that includes accommodations, food, tickets to attractions, and transportation.
 I also include our 1.5 days skiing outside of Beijing in the expense.
 We took a lot of taxis, and in my opinion, we ate pretty well!
-(All our hotels provided free breakfast.)
-If you are a budget traveller, I am pretty sure you can spend even less.
+(All our hotels provide free breakfast.)
+If you are a budget traveler, I am pretty sure you can spend even less.

 At last… Enjoy being a superstar!

 If you don’t look Asian, people are going to stare at you.
 They might even ask you to take a photo with them!
 (Jim was asked twice on the Great Wall.)
 You’ll also get special treatment when going through security at some attractions.
 The Chinese guards metal-detected me so thoroughly when we entered Tiananmen Square, but they just let Jim pass without laying a finger on him.
 The same thing happened to an American friend of ours!

 However, allow me to complain a bit here.
 It was actually pretty annoying for me because I kept hearing Chinese parents asking their children to practice English with us.
 The kids often followed us around and yelled “wai-guo-ren (foreigners)” when they see Jim.
 Of course, they’re completely innocent (and ignorant), but frankly, we’re in Beijing not for your personal amusement!
 On the other hand, going back to the language issue – if you don’t understand a word of Mandarin, this is probably not going to affect you much, but I guess I just ruined that for you by teaching you what “wai-guo-ren” means.